josean-dev/sveltekit-blog/src/posts/7-amazing-cli-tools.md

 This will setup file previews with bat as well as directory previews with eza and some other previews as well.

 There is one slight issue with this code though.
-When we are looking for files and directories with `Ctrl-T` or doing something like `nvim **Tab`, we are using bat to generate the preview but this won't work for directories and we'll get an error.
+When we are looking for files and directories with `Ctrl-T` or doing something like `nvim **Tab`, we are using `bat` to generate the preview but this won't work for directories and we'll get an error.

-We can fix this by using an if statement that checks if whether the path to what we should preview is a directory or not and use eza instead for the preview in this case.
+We can fix this by using an **if statement** that checks whether the path to what we should preview is a directory or not and use `eza` instead for the preview in this case.

 To do this you can replace the previous code with something like the following: